farkaz00/reviewer/README.md

 Create a *super user* by running `python manage.py createsuperuser`.

 Run the required migrations by executing `python manage.py migrate`.

+Run the tests by executing `python manage.py test`.
+Although it lists *models.py* they don't require tests since they are plain `django models`.

 Run the application by executing `python manage.py runserver`.
 The server will run on the default route `http://localhost:8000/`.